danielleklaasen/microservice-starter/README.md

 # Microservice starter in NodeJS & Typescript

+This is a Serverless (micro)service starter to kickstart your Express / Typescript project.

+To learn how to set up a Serverless project, take a look at the [tutorial]() I wrote on Medium.
+The rest of the project is inspired by the [TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter) by Microsoft.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.